 700 Journals and 15,000,000 Readers Each Journal is getting 25,000+ Readers

-Journal of Community Medicine & Health Education (JCMHE) includes a wide range of fields in its discipline to create a platform for the authors to make their contribution towards the journal and the editorial office promises a peer review process for the submitted manuscripts and quality of publishing.
+Journal of Community Medicine & Health Education includes a wide range of fields in its discipline to create a platform for the authors to make their contribution towards the journal and the editorial office promises a peer review process for the submitted manuscripts and quality of publishing.